dlal-group/simtext/README.md

  T5: Dimensionality reduction (t-SNE) of word matrix into co-ordinates of subjects (column "ID") in 2D.

- Still coming: shiny app that visualize results of tools
+ Still coming: shiny app that visualizes results of tools